EmilioBG1997/MM1-chart-and-detailed-report/README.md

 # MM1-chart-and-detailed-report-with-r-shiny

-System that generates a chart based on steady state probabilities and a detailed report of the MM1 Queueing model using R as backend and shiny as framework, in addition to ChartJS for data visualization and Queueing (R package) to solve the MM1 queueing model.
+System that generates a chart based on probabilities and a detailed report of the MM1 Queueing model using R as backend and shiny as framework, in addition to ChartJS for data visualization and Queueing (R package) to solve the MM1 queueing model.

 ### Prerequisites